Skip to main content

 Navigating in VI #

-• k - Backwards through history buffer
+• k - Move backward through history buffer

-• j - Forwards through history buffer
+• j - Move forward through history buffer

-• h - Move cursor to the left
+• h - Move cursor left

-• l - Move cursor to the right
+• l - Move cursor right

 • a - Append after cursor